Kintyre/ksconf/docs/source/git.rst

         For example, to manually organize :file:`props.conf` files, simply add the ``exclude`` setting.
         Example below.

+    .. _pchook_ksconf-xml-format:

+    ksconf-xml-format:
+        Runs :ref:`ksconf_cmd_xml-format` to apply consistency to your XML representations of Simple XML dashboards and navigation files.
+        Formatting includes appropriate indention and the automatic addition of ``<![CDATA[ ... ]]>`` blocks, as needed, to reduce the need for XML escaping, resulting in more readable source file.
+        By default, this hook looks at standard locations where xml views and navigation typically live.
+        So if you use Advanced XML, proceed with caution (as they share the same path and haven't been tested.)

 Configuring pre-commit hooks in you repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~